Squeezing: from numerical to conceptual problems: Elementary Models

 where $\beta(\tau)$ is dimensionless and the new canonical variables $\tilde{q} = \sqrt{\frac{m}{T}}q$ and $\tilde{p} = \sqrt{\frac{T}{m}} p$ are then expressed in the same units (square roots of the action), leading to the dimensionless evolution matrices $u(\tau,\tau_0)$ identical for the classical and quantum dynamics.
 So, {\em without even knowing} about the existence of quantum mechanics, the dimensionless quantities can be now constructed:

 and $H_d(t) = \frac{H(t)T}{\hbar}$, where $\hbar$ is an arbitrarily chosen action unit ({\em cf.}~\cite{delgado98}).
-By knowing already about the quantum background of the theory, an obvious (though not obligatory) option is to choose $\hbar$ as the Planck constant (though the other constants proportional to $\hbar$ of Planck are neither excluded\footnote{Indeed, for the quadratic Hamiltonians all results of "Mr. Tompkins in wonderland" by George Gamov, can be deduced just by rescaling time, canonical variables and electric fields.}).
+By knowing already about the quantum background of the theory, an obvious (though not obligatory) option is to choose $\hbar$ as the Planck constant (though the other constants proportional to $\hbar$ of Planck are neither excluded\footnote{Indeed, for the quadratic Hamiltonians all results of {\em Mr. Tompkins in wonderland} by George Gamov, can be deduced just by rescaling time, canonical variables and the external fields.}).
 By dropping the unnecessary indexes, one ends up with the evolution problem \eqref{eq:1}, with an arbitrary time dependent $\beta(\tau)$ (not necessarily coinciding with that of Paul\footnote{Note that the period of the external oscillating field may, but needs not to be used as the 'reference time' $T$ to define the dimensionless variable $\tau =\frac{t}{T}$.
 In his known paper \cite{paul90} W. Paul assumes the voltage on the trap walls $\Phi(t)=\Phi_0+\Phi_1\cos\omega t$, choosing $\tau= \frac{\omega t}{2}$.
 Here, we assume simply $\tau = \omega t$ and use the Mathieu equation together with the stability diagram of Strut in Bender-Orszag form \cite{bender78} to compare easily with \cite{mielnik10}.
 More general $\tau$-dependencies will be also considered.}).

-(2) The similar dynamical law applies to charged particles moving in a time dependent magnetic field, given (in the first step of Einstein-Infeld-Hoffmann approximation \cite{infeld60}) by ${\bf B}(t ) = {\bf n} B(t)$, where ${\bf n}$ is a constant unit vector (defining the central $z-$axis of the cylindrical solenoid).
+(2) The similar dynamical law applies to charged particles moving in a time dependent magnetic field, given (in the first step of Einstein--Infeld--Hoffmann (EIF) approximation \cite{infeld60}) by ${\bf B}(t ) = {\bf n} B(t)$, where ${\bf n}$ is a constant unit vector (defining the central $z-$axis of the cylindrical solenoid; see also relativistic equivalent in our section X).
 Since ${\bf B}(t)$ has the vector potential ${\bf A}(x,t) = \frac {1}{ 2} {\bf B}(t)\times{\bf x}$, the Hamiltonian describing the non-relativistic motion of the charge $e$ in the field ${\bf B}(t)$ is expressed (in Gaussian units) by

 After separating the free motion along the $z$-axis and the easily integrable rotations caused by $M_z = xp_y-yp_x$ (both commuting with $H(t)$), the motion of the non-relativistic charged, spinless particle on $2D$ plane $\mathcal{P}_\perp$ perpendicular to ${\bf n}$, obeys the simplified Hamiltonian